ietf-wg-diem/diem-requirements/draft-fainchtein-diem-use-cases.md

 ## World Customs Organization (WCO)

-Specifies "Harmonized Systems" codes [HARMONIZED] that classify items such as livestock, arms and ammunition, chemicals, plastics, machinery, foodstuffs, etc.
+Specifies "Harmonized Systems" codes {{HARMONIZED}} that classify items such as livestock, arms and ammunition, chemicals, plastics, machinery, foodstuffs, etc.
 They also provide a system for labeling origin of items and valuation of items, all enforced by numerous international trade agreements between individual nations and groups of nations.

 ## World Health Organization (WHO)